stefanylaforest/ecommerce-shop-group/README.md

 - Sort by Price: low to high, high to low.
 - Sort by Name: A-Z, Z-A
-- Option to select on products currently in stock
+- Option to select only products currently in stock
 - Filters to multiple select: Categories, Brands, Body Location.
 - Option to add to cart from the collection page.